monobilisim/monomail-sync/README.md

   <img src="https://monobilisim.com.tr/images/mono-bilisim.svg" width="340"/>
 </a>

-<h2 align="center">imapsync-web</h2>
+<h2 align="center">monomail-sync</h2>
-<b>imapsync-web</b> imapsync-web is a web interface for imapsync, providing an enterprise-ready UI for synchronizing IMAP mailboxes.
+<b>monomail-sync</b> monomail-sync is a web interface for imapsync, providing an enterprise-ready UI for synchronizing IMAP mailboxes.
 This application allows admins to configure and run imapsync jobs through a browser, making it easy to keep multiple mail stores in sync.
 </div>

 ---